-Text in double quotes, e.g. "some text".
+Text in double quotes, for example: "some text."
 For strings that are rendered by Sibelius as part of the score, i.e. the contents of some text object, there is a small but useful formatting language allowing one to specify how the text should appear.
 These "styled strings" contain commands to control the text style.
 All commands start and end with a backslash (\) The full list of available styling commands is as follows:

-New paragraph $n\$ \N\ New line Bold on \B\ Bold off \b\ \I\ Italic on Italic off \i\ Underline on \U\ $\u\$ Underline off
+nNew paragraph \N\ New line \B\ Bold on Bold off \b\ Italic on \I\ \i\ Italic off \U\ Underline on Underline off u string

-\fArial Black\ Font change to Arial Black (for example)
+\farial Black\ Font change to Arial Black (for example)